charlottedaumal/survival-analysis-ovarian-cancer/README.md

 ---

-## 📁 Repository Structure
+## 💻 Repository Structure

-├── .gitattributes # Standard Git attributes
+An overview of the contents of this repository:

+- `.gitattributes` — Git configuration file for cross-platform consistency
-├── .gitignore # Files/folders to be excluded from version control ├── src/ # Source code in RMarkdown (.Rmd) format
+- `.gitignore` — Specifies files and directories to be excluded from version control

+- `src/` — Contains the RMarkdown source code used to generate the report
-│ └── survival_analysis_report.Rmd
+  └── `survival_analysis_report.Rmd`

-├── figures/ # PDF figures generated and used in the report │ └── *.pdf
+- `figures/` — Includes the output figures (in PDF format) used in the final report
-├── report_final/ # Final outputs
-│ ├── 00_Individual_Report_Applied_Biostatistics.pdf
-│ └── first_page_preview.png
+  └── `*.pdf`

+- `report_final/` — Folder containing the final deliverables
+  ├── `00_Individual_Report_Applied_Biostatistics.pdf` — Complete version of the final report
+  └── `first_page_preview.png` — Preview image of the report’s first page (used in the README)

 ---